-Loren J. Giesler, Extension Plant Pathologist
+Dylan Mangel, Extension Plant Pathologist

 Sclerotia are variously shaped bodies of tightly packed white mycelium covered with a dark, melanized protective coat.
-Saturated soils and a full canopy favor the emergence of apothecia from the sclerotia.
-These are mushroom-like bodies that produce millions of airborne spores almost daily over a 7- to 10-day period.
+As plants develop in the spring, saturated soils and a full canopy favor the emergence of mushroom-like structures, called apothecia, from the sclerotia.
+These mushroom-like bodies produce millions of airborne spores almost daily over a seven- to 10-day period around soybean flowering.
 These spores are released during favorable weather conditions and can travel to other fields in air currents.

 Initial symptoms are visible during pod development.
 Leaves will wilt and turn gray-green before turning brown, curling and dying.
 It is important to observe stems and pods for white mycelium and sclerotia to differentiate Sclerotinia stem rot from other stem and root rot diseases.
 Since blossoms are infected first, early stem or pod water-soaked symptoms often initiate near colonized flowers.

 |White Fluffy Mycelium||Embedded Sclerotia in Stem|